 Teaching and publications

-Oliver is recurrent Visiting Professor at the Legal Studies Department, Central European University in Budapest where he teaches a course on “Mental disability law and advocacy”.
-He is Visiting Lecturer in Law at the University of Leeds, UK.
+Oliver is a quarter-time Professor of Law and Social Justice at the School of Law, University of Leeds and a member of its Disability Law Hub.
+Since 2003 he has been recurrent Visiting Professor at the Legal Studies Department, Central European University in Budapest where he teaches a course on “Mental disability law and advocacy”.
 He also teaches on the International Diploma on Mental Health Law and Human Rights, run by the Indian Law Society in Pune, India.

 Oliver has co-written a book entitled “Mental Disability and the European Convention on Human Rights” and has written several book chapters and journal articles on human rights, mental health and disability which can be found here.
 He blogs at www.mdac.org/OliverTalks.